koby-nob/Cybersecurity_projects/README.md

 <h2> Professional Cybersecurity Projects in a Production Environment:</h2>

-- Managed TLS & SHA1 certificate upgrade for Oracle, Micros 3700, e7 POS system for 10K+ merchants for PCI-DSS compliance averting $40k+ plus in potential penalties.
+- Performed TLS & SHA1 certificate upgrade for Oracle, Micros 3700, e7 POS system for 10K+ merchants for PCI-DSS compliance averting $40k+ plus in potential penalties.
 - Coordinated in designing a software bandaid (TLS Convertor) for Windows 7, and Windows NT POS